‘Hit the spot’ home-made Chai tea with a twist

 Ginger – Aids digestion and is both warming and soothing to the body.
 Great for menstrual pain.

-Cayenne Pepper – Great for circulation, detoxifying, cramping and headaches.
+Cayenne Pepper – This is my little twist discovery!
+Cayenne ads some delicious heat and is great for circulation, detoxifying, cramping and headaches.

 - Pop all ingredients straight into a small cup or mug, pour over boiling water and stir well.
 Enjoy!